geomagpy/magpy/README.md

-## 2. A Quick guide to MagPy
+## 2. A quick guide to MagPy

 written by R. Leonhardt, R. Bailey (April 2017)

 ### 2.1 Getting started

-Start python....
-then import all steam methods and classes using
+Start python.
+Import all stream methods and classes using:

     from magpy.stream import *